 Dance for all walks of life

-Elise Phillips Dance is committed to providing dance and arts engagement projects that offer people a space to: be the best version of themselves in a positive and supportive space, connect with others in new ways, take risks that are positively received and find their creative voice.
-Elise often works with vulnerable and hard to reach groups, including young people, adults, elders and disabled participants.
+Elise Phillips Dance is committed to delivering dance and arts engagement projects for and with vulnerable and hard to reach groups, including young people, adults, elders and disabled participants.

 Projects are created in partnership with professional arts and community organisations in order to offer participants the multiple benefits of engaging in the arts, such as: increased confidence, improved listening skills, increased verbal and physical articulation and expression, increased physical awareness, sense of connection and group cohesion.

 The Welcome Project is a programme of participatory activity run by South East Dance that will provide opportunities for local people in the Tarner & Queens Park wards of Brighton – 2 of the top 1% most deprived wards in England – to engage with dance.
 Elise delivered 4-week taster projects with 2 separate groups:

 – long-term unemployed adults and their 0-5 year olds

 Elise went on to provide Project Management support for an artist commission with Antonia Grove, who worked with adults at Brighton Unemployed Centre Families Project to create a performance for the Our City Dances festival 2018.
 Elise also Delivered a Year 1 Evaluation Report for The Welcome Project activity.